Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 Unlike cross-platform development, native app development offers minimal code reusability between platforms.
 This means that developers have to start from scratch for each platform, leading to increased development time and costs.
 While some code-sharing strategies can be employed, the core logic and user interface typically require separate implementations.

-Utilises excessive tools and talent:
+Utilizes excessive tools and talent:

-Native app development necessitates a specialised skill set and a range of platform-specific tools.
+Native app development necessitates a specialized skill set and a range of platform-specific tools.
 Building a team with expertise in both iOS and Android development can be challenging and expensive.
 Additionally, developers need to stay updated with the latest platform-specific technologies, frameworks, and design trends, adding to the complexity of the project.

 Requires app maintenance: